Why do most persons go into psychotherapy? Well, there

 So remember why

-a person goes into psychotherapy: to experience a sense of genuine recognition
+someone goes into psychotherapy: to experience a sense of genuine recognition

 so as to overcome the lack that disturbs current social functioning.
 Once